igoroctaviano/gh-monday-actions/README.md

 - If no task IDs are found in PR descriptions, the action will warn but not fail
 - If a task ID is not found in Monday.com, it will be skipped with a warning
+- If a column name is not found, the action will list available columns and fail
 - API errors are logged with detailed error information
+- The action only reports success if tasks are actually updated

 ## Requirements